 As an owner, pay attention to where your cat is rubbing their face.
 Where cats rub their faces tells you a lot about what they are trying to communicate, giving us a better understanding of what our felines are trying to say.

-Why Do Cats Rub Their Faces On Corners?
+Why Do Cats Rub Their Faces on Corners?

 If you notice your cat rubbing on corners – be that the corner of a room that sticks out, the corner of your bookcase, or even the corner of a cardboard box – they are likely marking their territory.

 To us, rubbing up against a sharp corner may look uncomfortable, but to cats, corners are an ideal place to leave their pheromones.
-The sharp edge of a corner makes it easier for your cat to deposit their scent on to as they can scratch deep into their sweat glands that produce pheromones.
+The sharp edge of a corner makes it easier for your cat to deposit their scent on it as they can scratch deep into their sweat glands that produce pheromones.
 And the more effective the object, the better!

 Why Do Cats Rub Their Faces On My Feet?